Photo by Alan Beymer – for Volume 4 of Voices of the Grove

 “This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit www.calhum.org.”

-Volume 4 – Voices of the Grove anthology should be released in December 2023.
+Volume 4 – Voices of the Grove anthology should be released in 2024.
 Watch for postings!
-Funded in part by a grant from California Humanities.
+Funded in part by a grant from California Humanities and a grant from Calaveras Community Foundation.

 MANZANITA NIGHT WRITERS & WRITERS UNLIMITED Free Writer manuscript review and support sessions every 1st and 3rd Monday evening via ZOOM.
 From 6:30-9:00 p.m.
-Email Monika for an invitation – serving the Mother Lode/Sierra region and beyond: manzanitawp@gmail.com
+Email Monika for an invitation at manzanitawp@gmail.com – serving the Mother Lode/Sierra region and beyond: manzanitawp@gmail.com.
+ALL GENRES WELCOME.
+We also have an online NING group to post and comment on work.
+Private, with vetted members.

-We want your family, generational, community, and business/work stories about the good old days in Calaveras County.
-We are holding group conversations that are videotaped for the history books!
-Contact us for a time slot and we’ll record your elders and family members talking about the past.
-Have artifacts, relics, cherished heirlooms ready to show and share, telling their story, too.
+We want your family, generational, community, and business/work stories about the good old days in Calaveras County from 1990s back to the 1850s.
+We are holding group conversations that are videotaped for the history books.
+Contact us for a time slot, and we’ll record your elders and family members talking about the past.
+Have artifacts, relics, and cherished heirlooms/photos ready to show and share, telling their story, too.
+We want to hear your story!

 Contact Monika at manzanitawp@gmail.com